 The easiest way to pay your rent is to do so online.
 Paying rent online saves you the time and inconvenience of bringing a rent check to the office, assists you in paying on time, and is the most secure, accurate, and efficient payment method.

 Simply log in to your tenant account and follow the prompts to make a single payment or set up recurring payments each month to ensure your rent will always be paid on time by the due date!

 There are two ways to request maintenance or repairs.

-- Log in to your tenant account and complete a Service Request for maintenance or repairs.
+- Log in to your Property Meld account and complete a service request for maintenance or repairs.

 - Call our 24 Hour Maintenance Hotline to request maintenance.
 If it is an emergency, call us immediately.
 (Note: If the situation involves a serious water leak, locate the main water valve in your rental home and turn it to the off or closed position.)